 I’m not really sure what the US government thought it would achieve with the ban.
 To stop Huawei’s growth in international markets?
 To shift 5G market share to Ericsson and Nokia?
 To cripple the company?
 Just an assertion of principle?

 I think they really just don’t understand Huawei.

-Yes, the US government can hurt Huawei in the short-term by limiting their access to technology (and to certain foreign markets).
+Yes, the US government can hurt Huawei by limiting their access to technology (and to certain foreign markets).
 But, absent a viable competitor, this won’t have much impact long-term.
 Because Huawei is fundamentally not a technology company.
 Huawei is a human resources company.
 And is kinda obsessed with survival.